Immunoglobulin treatment

 • other treatments are less effective or can’t be used.

-This is because there is a limited supply of Ig products and are expensive to manufacture.
+This is because Ig products are expensive to manufacture and there is a limited supply.
 Careful management is needed to ensure that there is an adequate, secure and affordable supply of Ig products for Australians who need them.

 The following materials may help you to understand and manage your Ig treatment.